 The comments box provides details on when the food code was created, including any updates and the data source.
 The description box provides details on the number and brand names of products included in calculating the nutrient information, or the food codes used in collating the recipe.
-Some food codes (particularly dietary supplements) contain nutritional compounds not measured in the nutrient databank (e.g. vitamin K or lutein), and these are also described in the description field.
+Some food codes (particularly dietary supplements) contain nutritional compounds not measured in the nutrient databank (e.g. vitamin K or lutein).